-New employees are required to complete the employee version of the Speak Up: Understanding and Preventing Sexual Violence training.
+- New employees, including student employees, are required to complete the employee version of the Speak Up: Understanding and Preventing Sexual Violence training as part of the employee onboarding process.
 The training provides education on the prevention of dating violence, domestic violence, sexual assault, and stalking.
-It also helps employees identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, understand how to get help, and understand their obligation to report sexual misconduct to the Title IX Coordinator.
+It also helps employees identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, understand how to get help, and understand the reporting obligations of all employees as responsible employees. - In-person training for new employees provided at new employee orientation meetings and is also available upon request.

-• In-person training for new employees is available upon request.
+Current employees, including current student employees:

-All employees, including student employees:
+All employees are required to complete the employee version of the Speak Up training each academic year.
+The training helps employees identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, understand how to get help, and understand the reporting obligations of all employees as responsible employees.

-- All employees are required to complete the employee version of the Speak Up: Understanding and Preventing Sexual Violence training each academic year.
-The training helps employees identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, understand how to get help, and understand their obligation to report sexual misconduct to the Title IX Coordinator. - The Title IX coordinator participates in employee orientations and workshops as requested to provide additional information on the University's Title IX policy and process. - In-person training is available for current employees. - On-campus first responders, including confidential resources, campus safety personnel, coaches, and resident directors and assistants, receive additional training related to their roles.
-The training includes a legal overview of Title IX, VAWA, Clery Act, and FERPA; the roles and responsibilities of the Title IX team; preventing, responding to, and investigating allegations of sexual misconduct; the effects of trauma; and creating a culture of understanding and prevention on campus.
+- The Title IX coordinator participates in employee orientations and workshops as requested to provide additional information on the University's Title IX policy and process. - In-person training is available for current employees. - On-campus first responders, including confidential resources, campus safety personnel, coaches, and resident directors and assistants, receive additional training related to their roles.